Here are five of our original family of six

 Since wild gliders are gregarious animals and do not live alone, we immediately set about finding Sucrose a mate and soon located a petite, attractive, outgoing lady glider we named Dextrose.
 She was a few months younger than Sucrose and about half his size, but they got along famously right from the start.

 In fact, they got along so famously they produced two baby boys in January of 1999, much to our surprise.
 Dextrose had been acting a bit more reclusive than usual, but we weren't sure she had babies until they first came out of the pouch.
-We named the babies Geri (after the gliders' godfather Gernot in South Africa) and Pocket (because it seemed like a good name for a little marsupial, even though he's a male).
+We named the babies Geri (after the gliders' godfather Gernot in South Africa) and Pocket (because it seemed like a good name for a little marsupial, even though he was a male).
 We are not into breeding animals, but had been hoping for glider babies and were delighted the parents obliged.

 Geri was very large, like his Papa, but had his mother's charming, outgoing personality.
 Pocket was smaller, like his Mama, but had his father's somewhat shy, reserved personality - at least, until he got a bit older.